-Kri (they/them/their) is the architect of The Bathtub Project.
-"The Bathtub Project is intentionally intimate, creating space for artists, activists and humans of all kinds to fully share thoughts, fears, dreams, and life experiences."
-Kri is also an artist of words.
-Throughout our interview, I was amazed with their honesty and authenticity.
-They inspired me to live more into myself.
+Kri is the architect of The Bathtub Project.
+"The Bathtub Project is intimate, creating space for artists, activists and humans of all kinds to fully share thoughts, fears, dreams, and life experiences."
+Throughout our interview, I was amazed with their authenticity and felt entirely inspired.
 I hope you leave feeling inspired as well!

 How do you identify?

 I’m a gender, so I use they/them pronouns.

 I realized the first time I got my period.
 I didn't understand why it was happening.
 It didn't feel normal.
 It took multiple years of having my period before I said anything about it.
 Now, I actually prefer the term “bleeding out” because of the agender identity.